 Also, we do NOT PERMIT DECLAWING which involves amputating the bone of the entire first joint of each finger and can have extensive behavioral complications.
 We may, however, have turned-in/rescued declawed cats available from time to time.
 In order to avoid feline leukemia (FeLV) and feline AIDS (FIV) infection as well as traffic hazards, plant & rodent poisonings, and getting eaten by predators, CATS MUST BE KEPT INDOORS.
 Of course, a screened-in sunporch, designated outdoor cat enclosure, or outings via leash/harness are acceptable & enjoyed very much by the cat.

 Come Visit Us!

 NOTE CHANGES!!!
-We now show our pets every Sunday afternoon (Approx. 2-6 PM) at the Duluth Petco, located at 2131 Pleasant Hill Rd. in Duluth, GA 30096.
+Starting 3/01/14, we show our pets every Saturday at the Duluth Petco, approx. 11:30am-3:15pm, located at 2131 Pleasant Hill Rd. in Duluth, GA 30096.
 The store phone # is 678-475-1147.
-Individual appointments in the Lawrenceville/Duluth/ Lilburn area of our major foster home are also available by arrangement (for example, around Gwinnett Mall area).
+Individual appointments in the Lawrenceville/Duluth/Lilburn area of our major foster home are also available by arrangement (for example, around Gwinnett Mall area).
 Important: If you wish to view a particular pet, PLEASE call ahead (by Friday evening) and let us know.
-We strive to rotate the selection of animals brought to Adoptions on any given Sunday, but there's no guarantee your pet of interest will be included unless you let one of us know to be sure to bring him/her!
+We strive to rotate the selection of animals brought to Adoptions on any given Saturday, but there's no guarantee your pet of interest will be included unless you let one of us know to be sure to bring him/her!

-In the rare event that very inclement weather or illness prevents us from attending Saturday adoptions as scheduled, our "backup" schedule will be on Sat. (hours vary) or moved to the following weekend..
+In the rare event that very inclement weather or illness prevents us from attending Saturday adoptions as scheduled, any alternate rescheduled time will be posted here, or showing will simply be moved to the following weekend..
 Thank you.